 In all cases, it’s important to keep your dog’s eyes clean and free of discharge.

-Your vet may also recommend using a special eye rinse or ointment to help keep the area clean and lubricated.
+Your veterinarian may also recommend using a special eye rinse, ointment, or eye drops to help keep the area clean and lubricated.

-If you think your beloved pooch may have pink eye, be sure to take them to the vet for an examination and treatment.
+If you think your beloved pooch may have pink eye, be sure to take them to the vet for an examination, a proper diagnosis, and treatment.